tserrante/BookmarkReader/README.md

-A test project to learn about JSON serialization and deserialization for future projects
+A test project to learn about JSON serialization and deserialization for future projects in .NET